Physics-Aware Neural Operators for Direct Inversion in 3D Photoacoustic Tomography: Materials and Methods

 \bmhead{Reconstruction-then-Denoising network (Denoiser)} We follow the setting of DL-PACT \cite{choi2023DLPACT} for the reconstruction-and-denoising framework.
 Specifically, the PA wave sensory input $\Psi$ is first fed to UBP for an initial reconstruction, and then fed to a U-Net for denosing, which yields the final reconstruction.
 Due to the lack of publicly available code of DL-PACT, we implement a 3D U-Net \cite{ronneberger2015u,cciccek20163d} with residual connections in each convolution block.
 The method is dubbed as Denoiser.
+We verify the baseline behaves reasonably by matching the performance reported for the full-sampling and densely-sampling case.
 Four subsampling and upsampling operations is performed, with a stride of $2\times2\times2$.
 The channels before the first convolution and subsampling block and after the first, second, third and fourth convolution and subsampling blocks are 32, 64, 128, 256 and 512, respectively.
 For fairness, the training, validation and test split for the denoising network is the same as the \method.
 Learning rate, optimizer and weight decay are tuned for the denoising network with the validation set.